HealthOne Blog

 For Malalignment Syndrome

-If suffering from Malalignment Syndrome, it can throw hips and back out of alignment, interfering with your normal gait and eventually cause pain in leg, foot, toe and back.
+If suffering from Malalignment Syndrome, it can throw hips and back out of alignment, interfering with your normal gait and eventually causing pain in the leg, foot, toe, and back.

 Sitting at a desk for the maximum time can prove to be devastating for your back.
 Our Rehab team has come up with 3 desk-based stretches for your lower back pain.